Post 9/11 G.I. Bill

 - Creditors must reduce the interest rates to 6% on an obligation incurred by a servicemember before active duty.
 The reduction lasts as long as the servicemember is on active duty.
 These protections apply to student loans, as well as to most other types of debt, including car loans, mortgages, credit cards and business debts.
 Any interest reduced as a result of this law should be forgiven, not just deferred.
 For federal student loans, the 6% interest reduction only applies to borrowers in military service as of August 14, 2008.
 According to the Department of Education, borrowers may not receive a refund of interest paid in excess of the 6% limit before August 14, 2008.
 The Department announced in August 2014 that it will apply the interest rate limitation to accounts of eligible borrowers without a request from the borrower.
 FFEL lenders and servicers are authorized and encouraged to do the same.
-New rules going into effect July 1, 2016 are intended to help eligible servicemembers get this relief.
+The Department has created a form for servicemembers to use in requesting the interest rate limitation.

 - The Act gives relief to servicemembers facing collection actions.